GeoNetwork-UI applications deployment guide

 TIP

-Before diving into this guide, please refer yourself to the prerequisites page to make sure your environment is ready for deploying GeoNetwork-UI applications.
+Before diving into this guide, please refer yourself to the prerequisites page to make sure your environment is ready for deploying GeoNetwork-UI applications, and to the run guide to have a basic understanding on how GeoNetwork-UI applications are run.

 Web Server